EvaluationContext/evaluationcontext.github.io/_posts/2025-01-20-graphframes.md

 ### Schema

-> I have only setup the Power BI schema for entities I care about, `datasets` and `reports`, there are also structures for `dataflows`, `notebooks`, `dashboards`, `datamarts`, `DataPipelines`, `Reflex` etc. Since these are not/rarely used, these have not been built into the schema.
-Additional some fields like `schemaRetrievalError` have also not been considered.
+> I have only setup the Power BI schema for entities I care about, `datasets`{:.console} and `reports`{:.console}, there are also structures for `dataflows`{:.console}, `notebooks`{:.console}, `dashboards`{:.console}, `datamarts`{:.console}, `DataPipelines`{:.console}, `Reflex`{:.console} etc. Since these are not/rarely used, these have not been built into the schema.
+Additional some fields like `schemaRetrievalError`{:.console} have also not been considered.
 See [Sandeep Pawar blog](https://fabric.guru/scan-fabric-workspaces-with-scanner-api-using-semantic-link-labs) for some other items.
 Additionally if you use different connectors you might need to extent the connectionDetails.
 {: .prompt-info }

 > There is no specific Power BI object for a workspace App.
-When you create a App you a copy of a report is generated, named `[App] ...`.
+When you create a App you a copy of a report is generated, named `[App] ...`{:.console}.
 You therefore need to look at reportUserAccessRight to determine App permissions.
 {: .prompt-info }

 ## Graph APIs